patrickfatrick/marky-marked/README.md

 On top of all of that because it's built with immutable states Marky Marked comes with undo and redo (but see the caveat in the [undo/redo section](#undoredo) below).

-## Dependencies
+## Dependencies & Support

-Marky Marked has two dependencies to run, both of which are included in the /dist files:
+Marky Marked has two dependencies, both of which are included in the /dist files:

 - [Marked](https://github.com/chjj/marked), which handles the heavylifting for the Markdown parsing.
-- Optional dependency: [Font Awesome](http://fontawesome.io/), only if you use the included stylesheet.
+- Optional: [Font Awesome](http://fontawesome.io/), only if you use the included stylesheet.

+Marky Marked is supported in all modern desktop browsers as well as IE11.
+In an effort to keep it light, and given that January 2016 effectively marks the end of pre-11 IE, there won't really be much of an effort to make it compliant with earlier versions for the time being.

 ## Install